janrembold/jquery-responsive-image/README.md

 #### `onGetWidth` (default: `null`)

-The viewport and the container width are calculated automatically.
+By default the viewport or container width are calculated automatically.
-The callback function can be used for any custom width calculation.
+This callback function can be used for any custom width calculation.
 Inside this function you can use the plugins' context.

 ```js